 Deep Conditioners

-If you’ve been looking for a deep conditioning treatment to fortify and soften your dry, brittle hair, then this is it.
+The Design Essentials Natural Hair Almond & Avocado Wash Day Deep Moisture Masque is it if you’ve been looking for a deep conditioning treatment to fortify and soften your dry, brittle hair.
 This is my absolute current favorite deep conditioner!

 This luxurious formula is enriched with sunflower oil, providing essential moisture, softness, shine, and protection for dry hair.